adarsul/2021-AgroTech-Project/Scale_Irrigation/Weight Controlled Irrigation.md

 #### Scale Calibration
 HX711 translates force to Electrical output values.
 In order to get readings in grams calibration was needed.
 We used a linear regression in order to match the output value to a reading in grams.
 In this code, the conversion is done within the averageRead function.

-For more information about calibration:
+For more information about calibration [click here](https://github.com/adarsul/2021-AgroTech-Project/blob/main/Scale_Irrigation/Calibration/Calibration.ipynb)

 #### averageRead function